 Is it really worth it?

-Depending on the list, you might be most worried about risky events like bad weather or terrorist threats, which could cut your trip short.
+Depending on the list, you might worry about risky events like bad weather or terrorist threats, which could cut your trip short.
 Or maybe you’re just concerned about more run-of-the-mill travel issues, like losing your luggage or getting food poisoning.

 Make a list of what you’re most concerned about, and then do some digging.
 Find out if you already have insurance that would cover those events.
 Here are some examples of places to look:

 - Homeowner’s/Renter’s Insurance: These policies will often cover property losses if you’re away from your home.
-So if you’re concerned about losing or damaging valuable equipment, check if you already have a policy that would cover your property.
+Concerned about losing or damaging valuable possessions?
+Check if they’re already covered under these policies.